These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing documentation of separately diagnosed co-existing conditions to the exam

-Why: Under M21-1, conditions separately diagnosed as secondary to fibromyalgia (e.g., depression, anxiety, IBS, headaches) may be rated separately in addition to the fibromyalgia rating.
+Under M21-1, conditions separately diagnosed as secondary to fibromyalgia (e.g., depression, anxiety, IBS, headaches) may be rated separately in addition to the fibromyalgia rating.
 If the examiner does not document these as separate diagnoses, you may lose additional rating opportunities.

-Do this instead: Bring a list of all diagnosed conditions with dates of diagnosis and treating providers.
+Instead: Bring a list of all diagnosed conditions with dates of diagnosis and treating providers.
 Clearly state: 'I have a separate diagnosis of [condition] that my doctor has attributed to my fibromyalgia.
 Is that something you can document in this exam?'
 Request that separately diagnosed conditions be noted in the DBQ's additional diagnosis fields.

 Impact: Overall combined rating - separate secondary conditions each carry their own rating